kifah-s/UNDP_Traning/Week_18/README.md

-## Week 18:
+## Week 17:

-- Introduction in Next.js.

-- What is Next.js.
+- Get to know the "Prisma": https://www.prisma.io/.

+- Get to know the "DBeaver Community": https://dbeaver.io/.

+- Get to know the "Cloudflare": https://www.cloudflare.com/.